hicsail/notification-service/packages/client/README.md

 # How to send emails

-This client module lets you send a
+This client module lets you send emails and pick a template of your choice.

 ## Prerequisite